-Am I In Menopause?
+Am I in Menopause?

 This is a question many women find they ask themselves after the age of 40.
 As egg supplies reach their end, menopause symptoms often begin.
 Menopause is a gradual process starting years before the cessation of menstrual periods.
 Once in menopause, there is no effective enough treatment to return fertility.
-For women who feel they may be headed toward menopause, or are already there, here are five questions to answer:
+For women who feel they may be headed toward menopause, or already there, here are five questions to answer:

 Age is a big part of menopause, but not the only contributing factor.
 Women in their late 40s and early 50s make up the majority of women in menopause.
 There are known cases of women entering early menopause before the age of 40 and late menopause after the age of 60